House of Capet: Early Capetian kings

-The first Capetian monarch was Hugh Capet (c.939–996), a Frankish nobleman from the Île-de-France, who, following the death of Louis V (c.967–987) – the last Carolingian king – secured the throne of France by election.
-Hugh was a descendant of Charlemagne, through his son Louis the Pious, and through them claimed descent from Constantine the Great.
-He then proceeded to make it hereditary in his family, by securing the election and coronation of his son, Robert II (972–1031), as co-King.
+The first Capetian monarch was Hugh Capet (c.
+941–996), a Frankish nobleman from the Île-de-France, who, following the death of Louis V (c.
+967–987) – the last Carolingian king – secured the throne of France by election.
+Hugh was a descendant of Charlemagne, through his son Pepin of Italy, and through them claimed descent from Constantine the Great.
+He then proceeded to make it hereditary in his family, by securing the election and coronation of his son, Robert II (972–1031), as co-king.
 The throne thus passed securely to Robert on his father's death, who followed the same custom – as did many of his early successors.

 The Capetian kings were initially weak rulers of the kingdom – they directly ruled only small holdings in the Île-de-France and the Orléanais, all of which were plagued with disorder; the rest of France was controlled by potentates such as the duke of Normandy, the count of Blois, the duke of Burgundy (himself a Capetian after 1032) and the duke of Aquitaine (all of whom faced to a greater or lesser extent the same problems of controlling their subordinates).
 The House of Capet was, however, fortunate enough to have the support of the Church, and – with the exception of Philip I, Louis IX and the short-lived John I – were able to avoid the problems of underaged kingship.